Your partner in precision urethane-based technology from prototype to production.

 Conclusion

-When evaluating different manufacturing methods, it is important to consider the materials requirements for a product, tooling and production costs, and how the manufacturing process fits into your product development cycle.
+When evaluating different manufacturing methods, it is important to consider the materials requirements for a product, tooling, and production costs, and how the manufacturing process fits into your product development cycle.
 Injection molding and cast molding both have their own advantages and disadvantages and understanding these manufacturing methods can help a product designer in making material and design decisions.
 Identifying the right manufacturing process early in the design process can be the difference between an on-time launch and costly delays.

 Download Our Durethane Material Data Sheets